How to compare business loans in the UK

 Most business loan applications require:

-- Business name, registered number, and trading address
+- Business name, registered number and trading address

 - Trading history (months / years trading)